 The ten horns are ten kings who will only receive one kingdom.
 These will have power like kings with the beast for one hour.
 Prophetically, an hour is very short and equals 15 days.
 The wording “like kings” is striking.
 Apparently these are not de facto, but appear as such.
 Also very interesting is the statement that these ten horns (kings) on the beast hate the harlot and will strip her naked, consume her and burn her with fire.
 So the kings unite with the beast and the “whore of Babylon” who sits on it will be destroyed.
 Kings and beasts will make war together against the Lamb, and the Lamb will defeat them.

-A woman symbolizes a church or religious community.
-A whore is a correspondingly apostate church or congregation, which spreads false teachings in the world.
+A woman symbolizes a church or community.
+A whore is an apostate church or congregation with false doctrine.
 An animal is a political or state power.
-According to Revelation, the ten (quasi) kings together with the beast (political) will destroy the fallen church (religious).
+According to Revelation, the ten (quasi) kings along with the beast (political) will destroy the fallen church (religious).

 Based on the sequence according to Daniel and the further descriptions of the “whore of Babylon” according to Revelation 17, the following way of looking at things is entirely possible.
 With the 5 kings that have already fallen, these are the kingdoms of Babylon, Medo-Persia, Greece, pagan Rome and that of the political papacy (until 1798, “mortal wound”).
 This was followed by forms of government based on the “philosophy” (“goddess of reason”) of the French Revolution, i.e. democracies in various forms.
 That would then correspond to the sixth king.
 The seventh king (power entity) only stays for a short time.
 At the latest after World War II, the USA rose to become a world power.
 It is now clear that China will contest the “monopoly right” of the USA.
 At least the areas that come to light obviously.

-For the ten (quasi) kings, who will first receive an empire, a concept from the 1970s of the “strategists” of the “Club of Rome” would fit.
-This concept was refreshed only a few years ago and describes a world government in which all countries are divided into 10 government zones.
+For the ten (quasi) kings who will first receive an empire, a concept from the 1970s by the “strategists” of the “Club of Rome” could be suitable.
+This concept was refreshed just a few years ago and describes a world government in which all countries are divided into 10 government zones.